Photo credit: Aurora Brachman

 Pronouns: she/her

 I'm an incoming Assistant Professor at UC Berkeley (starting in July 2025), with a joint appointment in EECS and Computational Precision Health.
 I recently completed my PhD in CS at Stanford University, advised by Jure Leskovec and Johan Ugander, and I'm currently a postdoc at Microsoft Research NYC in the Computational Social Science group.
-I'm recruiting students from Berkeley EECS and CPH this cycle (Fall 2024), so please note my name in your application if you'd like to work with me.
+I'm recruiting PhD students from Berkeley EECS and CPH this cycle (to start in Fall 2025), so please note my name in your application if you'd like to work with me and see further instructions below.

 Some research directions I'm currently excited about include (but are not limited to):